IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_project.md

 ## THESIS PROJECT

 ### Assignment: Project Milestones
 Break down your milestones into actionable tasks using <a href="http://personalkanban.com" target="_blank">Personal Kanban</a>.
+All actionable tasks should start with a verb (i.e. write, call, email, build, collect, etc.).

     Alpha, Beta, and Gold refer to a project’s life cycle.
 The specific parameters and expectations of each version will be individually determined in consultation with the professor.